Key Takeaways

 • Dark markings often appear stronger with averted vision

 Technique: Focus attention just off the edge of Mars's disk.
-The faint dark markings may "pop" into visibility.
+Faint dark markings may "pop" into view.

 8. Sketch Your Observations